jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Authorize the application
 +++++++++++++++++++++++++
-When the user clicks the link, she is redirected to your (possibly local) Authorization server.
+When the user clicks the link, she is redirected to your (possibly local) :term:`Authorization Server`.
 If you're not logged in in your Django admin, at this point you should be prompted for username and password.
 This is because the authorization page is login protected by django-oauth-toolkit.
 Login, then you should see the not so cute form user can use to give her authorization to the client application.
 Flag the *Allow* checkbox and click *Authorize*, you will be redirected